pmadril/danklco.com-site/_posts/2013-11-26-integration-tests-adobe-cq.md

 		</configuration>
 	</plugin>

 The changes here to note, is that this will be looking for a JAR with a name like cq5-{SOMETHING}.jar in the directory specified by the `cq.dir` property.
-It will start the CQ with enough memory, suppress the new browser window and prevent CQ from forking the process.
+This property should be set as a command line parameter so that different environments can be easily supported.
+The test configuration will start the CQ with enough memory, suppress the new browser window and prevent CQ from forking the process.
 The server.ready.path.1 property is set to the welcome page for CQ 5.6.1, if you are using a different version of CQ, this URL may need to change.

 At this point, when you run the build, a CQ5 instance will be automatically started, any test classes with names like {SOMETHING}IT will be run and the CQ instance will be stopped.